 (If you're using the SAMEPORT case because you're at home and you have a NAT router, that's fine, but you should still make the above fix anyway, and then come in to Loyola to verify that the SERVERPORT case works properly.
 Having the SERVERPORT case work is a requirement.)

 The second step is to increment expected_block, so that the arrival of Data results in ACK rather than ACK.
 This is done with

 You can put this anywhere after the "// send ACK" code block inside the main while loop.

 At this point you should get the entire file (11 blocks), with timeouts at the end because you are not properly handling the end-of-transmission case (last block has < 512 bytes of data).
 Because repeated ACK's don't trigger any new transmissions at the server side (why?), you won't get multiple copies of the last packet.

 In general, you should verify that the arriving block number matches expected_block, as part of other sanity checks, before incrementing the latter.
 But you can worry about that later.

 The next steps are to implement the sanity checks.
 The most important are to check the incoming port and also the packet's block number (to see that it matches expected_block), but you should also check the packet's IP address and size and opcode (watch the order!).

 Here are a few options for earning extra credit.
 In order to receive extra credit, your project must be submitted by the due date.
 You must also make it clear, near the top of your wclient.java file, that you are submitting an extra-credit option.
 (I may add to this list if I can think of others.)

-1. For undergrads only: implement sliding windows.
+1. Implement sliding windows.
 A simple implementation is outlined in the Sliding Windows chapter of my book.